William Byrd I: Personal life

 William Byrd I and his wife would become the parents of William Byrd II and three daughters.
 Their daughter, Ursula, at age 16, married Robert Beverley Jr., Major Robert Beverley's son.
 They had one child, William Beverley (1698–1756), and Ursula died in 1698, within a year of her marriage.
 Colonel William Beverley married Richard Bland's daughter, Elizabeth Bland.
 They had four children.
 Their son, Robert, married Maria Carter on February 3, 1763.
 Her parents were Landon Carter and Maria Byrd.

-Biography

-In 1676, Byrd was a sympathizer of Nathaniel Bacon in Bacon's Rebellion, and took an active part in the rebellion, first by helping persuade Bacon to take unlawful command of a militia and lead it against the Indians.
-He also rode with Bacon after the rebellion began and was involved in the sack of Warner Hall, confiscating goods amounting to £845, or the equivalent of what 40 slaves or servants would produce in a year.
-He later allied himself with the Governor and became a prominent citizen.

-Also in 1676, Byrd established the James River Fort on the south bank of the James River in what is now known as the Manchester District of Richmond.
-Byrd was elected to the Virginia House of Burgesses in 1677 and later served many years on the Governor's Council.

-In 1688, Theodorick Bland Jr. and his brother Richard conveyed 1,200 acres of their Westover Plantation property to William Byrd I in 1688 for £300 and 10,000 pounds of tobacco and cask.
-Byrd's grandson built a Georgian mansion there in the 1750s.
+Death and legacy

-Byrd died on 4 December 1704, at his plantation home of Westover, in Charles City County, Virginia.
+Byrd died on December 4, 1704, at his plantation home of Westover, in Charles City County, Virginia.
 He is buried near the original site of the Westover Church.